ankane/pgsync/README.md

 Use groups when possible to take advantage of parallelism.

-For Ruby scripts, you’ll need to do:
+For Ruby scripts, you may need to do:

 ```rb
 Bundler.with_clean_env do